Category: The Comms Post

 Why Every Corrections Department Needs a PIO and a Strategic Communications Plan

 Corrections professionals know that safety, security, and accountability are non-negotiables in their daily work.
 But there’s one critical function that too many departments still overlook — strategic communication.
-In today’s high-stakes, high-visibility environment, corrections agencies can no longer afford to operate without a public information officer (PIO) or a comprehensive communications plan.
-Without a proactive Read more
+In today’s Read more